cast-org/figuration/site/4.0/content/forms.md

 Associating Help Text With Form Controls
 {.h5}

 Help text should be explicitly associated with the form control it relates to using the `aria-describedby` attribute.
-This will ensure that assistive technologies---such as screen readers---will announce this help text when the user focuses or enters the control.
+This will ensure that assistive technologies—such as screen readers—will announce this help text when the user focuses or enters the control.
 {% endcapture %}
 {% renderCallout, callout, "warning" %}